ttruo018/rshell/README.md

 For example, `ls || exit` will only perform the `ls` command.
 But `ls && exit` will perform the `ls` command first, then exit Rshell.

+##ls
+This ls command runs similar to the GNU ls command, but only being able to use the flags `-a`, `-l`, and `R`.
+The ls can be run passing in any combination of these flags as well as any file or directory.

 ##Building and Running
 To download:
 `$ git clone https://github.com/ttruo018/rshell`